-An on-line repository of papers, pictures, illustrations, documents and maps providing insight into Maryland history and the legal process.
+An on-line repository of papers, pictures, illustrations, documents and maps providing insight into legal history and the legal process.

 This collection undertakes to search out these important historical sources and to bring them back into public awareness.
 Cases may be designated as "leading" for different reasons.
 Some will be legal landmarks; others will "lead" to a better understanding of the life and times in which they were decided.
 Among the underlying topics to be addressed, but certainly not limited to, will be the slavery and segregation of African Americans, the rise and fall of the city of Baltimore, and the changing standards of professional responsibility required of lawyers and judges.

 The collection is meant to help supply the need within the Social Sciences (which includes Law and History) for clearly delineating and documenting what we know about the past and how we know it.
 Too much of what is called 'history' in today's world is poorly documented and inadequately researched.
-By readable example, we hope to promote better standards of research and documentation among scholars and commercial writers of Maryland's past.
+By readable example, we hope to promote better standards of research and documentation among scholars and commercial writers.

 Entries in the collection will be solicited from professors, practitioners and students of history, law, political science, sociology and economics.
-The best of the student papers prepared for University of Maryland Law School’s seminar on Maryland Legal History will be included.
+The best of the student papers prepared for University of Maryland Francis King Carey School of Law’s seminar on Legal History will be included.

-The Collection will be coordinated by Professor Garrett Power, University of Maryland School of Law; Dr. Edward C. Papenfuse, Maryland State Archivist and Commissioner of Land Patents; and William Sleeman, Assistant Director for Technical Services, University of Maryland School of Law, Thurgood Marshall Law Library.
+The Collection will be coordinated by Professor Garrett Power, Emeritus Professor, University of Maryland Carey School of Law and Dr. Edward C. Papenfuse, Maryland State Archivist, retired.